mendix/docs/content/refguide/task-queue.md

 ### 2.3 Configuration options{#configuration}

-The period for a graceful shutdown of queues can be configured.
+The period for a graceful shutdown of queues can be configured as a [custom runtime](custom-settings) setting in Studio Pro.

 | Configuration option          | Example value | Explanation                                              |
 |-------------------------------|---------------|----------------------------------------------------------|
 | `TaskQueue.ShutdownGracePeriod` |          10000| Time in ms to wait for task to finish when shutting down.|

-The total number of worker threads is limited to 40 (per cluster node).
-There is no hard limit on cluster nodes.
+{{% alert type="info" %}}
+This grace period is applied twice during the [shutdown](#shutdown) (described below) so the maximum time that the runtime will wait for tasks to end is twice this value.
+{{% /alert %}}

 ### 2.4 Interfacing the queue